CS-ACS/my-computer-JadShlewet/mycomputer.md

 ## Commentary
 * I realla aprreciate and like my computer.
 This is mostly because I've had it for somewhere around 6 years, and it has never let me down, and I repay that favor by only dropping it like once a year. 😀
-* A brief description of how your computer's performance is affected by its hardware configuration (at least two of the aspects listed above) in a way that you can perceive as a user.
+* A bref description of how your computer's performance is affected by its hardware configuration (at least two of the aspects listed above) in a way that you can perceive as a user.
 For example, what kind of activities cause your computer to slow down and what do you think is the reason?

 SOURCE: [Apple](https://support.apple.com/kb/sp714?locale=en_JO)